What Does ‘Marriage’ Mean, Legally Speaking, in Australia?

 Rights and Responsibilities Under Australian Marriage Law

-Marriage is not just a symbolic union; it comes with a host of legal rights and responsibilities that significantly impact various aspects of a couple’s life together.
-When two people say “I do,” they are not only committing to each other emotionally but also legally intertwining their lives.
+Marriage is not just a symbolic union; it comes with a whole lot of legal rights and responsibilities that affect many areas of a couple’s life together.
+When two people say “I do,” they’re not just committing to each other emotionally but also legally tying their lives together.

 Married couples in Australia enjoy several legal rights and protections, including: